Lion-LiHaoyi/Epirus/English.md

 ## Game mode

 Here are just a few of the patterns that use more people
 1. Standard mode: all skills can be used.
-Each character has 3 HP at the initial stage
+Each character has 3HP at the initial stage
 1. Fast mode: you can only use "Ji", "Gun" and "Defense".
-Each character has 3 HP in the initial stage
+Each character has 3HP in the initial stage
 1. Emperor of Europe mode: you can only use the three skills of "Ji", "Vajra shield" and "Eight trigrams array".
-Each character has HP at the initial stage
+Each character has 3HP at the initial stage
 1. Vampire mode: can use all skills, each deduction of each other's blood, you can recover a drop of blood, each character has 2HP or 1HP at the initial stage

 ------------